 Never heard of julmust?
 If you’ve already been to Sweden around Christmas or Easter, or had a close look in the foodmarket at Ikea, it will ring a bell.
-Julmust is a soft drink that is very popular in Sweden around Christmas.
+Julmust is a soft drink that is very popular in Sweden around Christmas, also referred to as Swedish Christmas soda.
 In December the sales of julmust even exceed those of coca-cola!
 The Swedes drink about 40 million liters of julmust every year.
 Yes, that is an average of about 4 liters per Swede!
 With the recipe below you can serve homemade julmust during your Swedish julbord.

 The origin of julmust